ziad-saab/interview-prep/README.md

 So now you've finished DecodeMTL, what now?

-You've followed DecodeMTL's Job Guide, pounded the pavement, submitted some CV's and cover letters, and now you have some interviews set up.
-Props!! 🙌🙌 (React props that is! 😉 `this.props.upTop = '🙌'`)
+You're following DecodeMTL's Job Guide, and pounding the pavement...you've submitted some CV's and cover letters, and now you have some interviews set up.
+Props!! 🙌🙌 (React props that is! 😉 `this.props.upTop = '🙌';`)

 Now to prepare for the interview... dun dun dun! 😱 What questions will employers ask?
 What questions should **we** ask employers to make it look like we've come prepared and we know what we want and are looking for?

-Fear not, my friend, you've come to the right place!
+Fear not, my friend, you've come to the right place! (or one among many!
+The internet is a beautifulll place!
+And Google is your bae. 😎)

 Here are just some of the questions I've encountered from my interviews that employers have asked me that I thought were good questions (and that I could've prepared better for), and vice versa!